CBA-Computer-Science-Club/robot/README.md

   to call structured functions that map to robot actions.
 - Simple `EventBus` for publishing and subscribing to events across modules.
 - Pluggable modules for listening, speaking and robot actions.
+ - Persistent memory tools: `modules/memory_module.py` provides simple file-backed memory (saved to `resources/memory.json`) and tool-backed events so the assistant can remember and recall facts.

 ## Quick Start